Bitcoin Storm – Crypto Trading Bot Review by Traders

 Disclaimers about the risks of trading are normal, but the specificity of this one draws attention.
 Why would exactly 70% of users lose money?
 Just how much money would they lose?
 Is it all or just for that day of trading?
 If this statistic was gathered and not inferred somehow – over what period of time was this trend true?

 First of all, just why would anyone want their name coming up publicly like this?
-This isn’t one or a few success stories willingly provided as part of marketing, this is a live tracker, supposedly.
+This isn’t one or a few success stories willingly provided as part of marketing, this is a live tracker, supposedly

 And just how is “profit” measured here?
 Is the app tracking when the user bought a certain amount of crypto and comparing the sale price to that to derive a profit?
-In that case, what if the user bought a coin over several trades and is now selling partially.
-How on earth could anyone derive an accurate measure of profit in this case?

 They even provide pictures of these supposed people.
 This would be a scammer’s playground, a dream come true.
 Of course, none of this is real and no sane person would develop this website or platform with this feature in mind.
-It’s a huge security risk and would ruin not only people’s lives but the company as well.

 By now it’s fairly clear that we are dealing with a very fishy operation here, but let’s take a look at some outside sources to help fill in the picture.
-So far we haven’t caught wind of the identities of the development team or the CEO.
-Yet another strange feature for an up-and-coming trading platform fighting for its place.

 Trustpilot Reviews

 Looking at a trusted review aggregator such as Trustpilot can be very useful for an average web surfer.
-The trouble with this is that some people have to have fallen into a trap for the word to spread.
+The trouble with this is that some people have fallen into a trap for the word to spread.

 The .biz website, discovered through Trustpilot, is the first one to make any mention of fees.

 2% is a fairly high fee compared to every other broker out there.
-Usually the broker will take a fee from both the buyer and the seller, but here it’s unclear to whom the fee will be applied.
-Just what is their standard for “profit”?
-Is it every trade?
-Even the ones where you lose money?
-Is it only when you exchange crypto for cash or does it go both ways?
+Usually, the broker will take a fee from both the buyer and the seller, but here it’s unclear to whom the fee will be applied.

 In any case, the reviews are all suspicious as they come from people with only 1 review with highly flattering words, but a very generic description of what the service is like.
 Then there’s this.